Approximating local properties by tensor network states with constant bond dimension: Abstract

 \section{Abstract}

-Suppose we would like to approximate all local properties of a quantum many-body state to accuracy $\delta$.
-In one dimension, we prove that an area law for the Renyi entanglement entropy $R_\alpha$ with index $\alpha<1$ implies a matrix product state representation with bond dimension $\poly(1/\delta)$.
-For (at most constant-fold degenerate) ground states of one-dimensional gapped Hamiltonians, it suffices that the bond dimension is almost linear in $1/\delta$.
+Classical simulation of quantum many-body systems is a fundamental challenge due to their exponentially large Hilbert spaces.
+Tensor network states are a powerful ansatz to efficiently represent many physically relevant quantum states.
+A key question is the bond dimension---which determines the number of parameters in the ansatz---required to approximate all local properties to accuracy $\delta$.
+In one dimension, we prove that an area law for the R\'enyi entanglement entropy $R_\alpha$ with index $\alpha<1$ implies a matrix product state representation with bond dimension $\poly(1/\delta)$.
+For (at most constant-fold degenerate) ground states of one-dimensional gapped Hamiltonians, a bond dimension almost linear in $1/\delta$ suffices.
 In two dimensions, an area law for $R_\alpha(\alpha<1)$ implies a projected entangled pair state representation with bond dimension $e^{O(1/\delta)}$.
-In the presence of logarithmic corrections to the area law, similar results are obtained in both one and two dimensions.
+In both one and two dimensions, analogous results are obtained for states with logarithmic corrections to the area law.
+These findings rigorously justify the common practice of using a system-size-independent bond dimension in tensor network simulations.